armdevvel/mxe-SHARED/README.md

   * allows inter-package and intra-package parallel builds whenever possible
   * bundles [ccache](https://ccache.samba.org) to speed up repeated builds
   * integrates well with autotools, cmake, qmake, and hand-written makefiles.
-  * has been in continuous development since 2007 and is used by several projects

 ## Supported Toolchains